 Need to Define Financial Independence on Our Terms

 Financial Independence, at least from my perspective, allows for the notion of “engagement” to coincide with “freedom”.
-It would seem that a worthy goal is to create a financial strategy that honors and respects both engagement and freedom.
+It would seem that a worthy wealth management goal is to create a financial strategy that honors and respects both engagement and freedom.
 The pure liberty to shift back and forth between both and to NOT be concerned about finances.
 The ability to focus on a passion or to engage in ways to help others.
 To be able to “take a break” from “whatever” to enjoy.
 Ability to immerse oneself in an activity and be able to shift one to another at will.

 Through planning, each of us can plan to create a level of financial independence that can provide the freedom and flexibility to design a life we believe is worth living.
 That will mean different things to each of us.
 More family time, travel, a different career, volunteering, and many other ideas.
 Financial independence is about having the resources to do what you want to do and acknowledging that things may change and having the financial resources to accommodate potential shifts in the plan that will be appropriate.